Step 4: Full View

 Given that Engineer A practices structural design in a known severe weather zone and new design parameters had been published in technical literature (though not yet formally adopted as binding standards), what level of literature review and parameter adoption was ethically required before releasing the design for construction?

-Release Design Without Domain-Specific Review Board's choice Release the design based on established structural engineering principles and general professional currency efforts, treating the absence of formal standardization of the new parameters as sufficient justification for non-adoption
+O2 Release the design based on established structural engineering principles and general professional currency efforts, treating the absence of formal standardization of the new parameters as sufficient justification for non-adoption Board's choice

 The Technical Literature Currency Maintenance Obligation requires engineers in hazard-sensitive domains to actively monitor and incorporate newly published methods even before formal codification.
 The Severe Weather Design Standard Proactive Adoption Obligation heightens this duty for engineers knowingly practicing in severe weather zones, where currency failure is directly foreseeable as a public safety risk.
 Competing against these is the Reasonableness Standard for Currency, which holds that engineers cannot be required to incorporate every new technique not yet fully tested or peer-reviewed, and the Pre-Standardization Culpability Threshold Constraint, which prohibits finding a violation unless the literature had achieved sufficient professional consensus to define the standard of care.